Walter Manning

-Walter P. Manning (May 3, 1920 – April 3, 1945) was an American fighter pilot of the primarily African American Tuskegee Airmen.
+Walter Peyton Manning (May 3, 1920 – April 3, 1945) was an American fighter pilot of the primarily African American Tuskegee Airmen.
 He flew 50 missions, and was awarded the Air Medal for heroism six times.
 After being shot down in 1945, he was captured in Austria and subsequently lynched by a mob.
 He was posthumously awarded the Congressional Gold Medal in 2007 along with all other Tuskegee Airmen.
 Manning is the only known black man to have been lynched in Austria during World War II.

 Military service

 World War II

-In 1942 Manning was rejected for military service because of a hammer toe.
+In 1942, Manning was rejected for military service because of a hammer toe.
 Manning used his savings to pay for surgery to repair his toe so that he could enlist.
 In 1943 he enlisted in the Army Air Force.
-In 1944, after graduating from the Tuskegee Institute he was assigned to the 301st Fighter Squadron, 332nd fighter Group with the rank of 2nd lieutenant.
+In 1944, after graduating from the Tuskegee Institute, he was assigned to the 301st Fighter Squadron, 332nd fighter Group with the rank of 2nd lieutenant.
 He served as a pilot from Ramitelli Air Base, Italy.

 Dogfight

-Manning was involved in a dogfight with German planes on Easter morning, April 1, 1945, over the Danube River in Austria.
+Manning was involved in a dogfight with German planes on Easter morning, April 1, 1945, over the Danube river in Austria.
 The Tuskegee Airmen were escorting B-24 bombers on a bombing mission to the town of St. Polten, Austria.
 On the return trip to their base at Ramitelli Air Field in Italy, the group spotted enemy planes near Wels, Austria.
 There were seven Tuskegee Airmen flying the mission that day who engaged the German planes.
 The American pilots shot down 12 German planes in the dogfight.
-However three of the Tuskegee Airmen's planes were shot down in return: one pilot was able to crash-land in friendly territory, one was killed outright when he was shot down, and the third pilot was Manning: his plane was damaged so badly that he had to bail out.
+However, three of the Tuskegee Airmen's planes were shot down in return: one pilot was able to crash-land in friendly territory, one was killed outright when he was shot down, and the third pilot was Manning; his plane was damaged so badly that he had to bail out.
 He parachuted to a waiting mob but was pulled away by a local policeman.

 Lynching

-Manning was captured and jailed in Austria at a Luftwaffe Air Force base near Linz.
-On April 3, 1945, a mob of civilians, agitated by SS troops and helped by Luftwaffe officers broke into the jailhouse and tied Manning's hands behind his back.
+Manning was captured and jailed in Austria at a Luftwaffe base near Linz.
+On April 3, 1945, a mob of civilians, agitated by SS troops and abetted by Luftwaffe officers, broke into the jailhouse and tied Manning's hands behind his back.
 They dragged Manning outside and beat him badly.
 They hung a wooden tablet around his neck that read "We help ourselves!
 The Werwolf", and hanged him from a lamppost.

 American soldiers discovered his body in a shallow grave near the air base.
 A civilian had marked the spot with a wooden cross.
-Although they found clear signs of murder US officials closed his case early.
-Suspects were identified, including two German officers believed to be part of the Werwolf guerilla group.
+Although they found clear signs of murder, US officials closed his case early.
+Suspects were identified, including two German officers believed to be part of the Werwolf guerrilla group.
 However, nobody was prosecuted.